Computer Science & Computer Engineering (CSCE)

 Introduces fundamental computer programming techniques and problem solving.
 Covers basic syntax; sequential, branching, and iterative execution; arrays, functions, structures, pointers, and dynamic memory allocation/deallocation.

-Prerequisites: (CSCE A101 with a minimum grade of C or ES A261 with a minimum grade of C) and (MATH A105 with a minimum grade of C or concurrent enrollment or MATH A151 with a minimum grade of C or concurrent enrollment or MATH A152 with a minimum grade of C or concurrent enrollment or MATH A155 with a minimum grade of C or concurrent enrollment or MATH A251 with a minimum grade of C or concurrent enrollment or MATH A251F with a minimum grade of C or concurrent enrollment or MATH A252 with a minimum grade of C or concurrent enrollment or MATH A252F with a minimum grade of C or concurrent enrollment or MATH A253 with a minimum grade of C or concurrent enrollment).
+Prerequisites: (CSCE A101 with a minimum grade of C or ES A261 with a minimum grade of C) and CSCE A201L with a minimum grade of C or concurrent enrollment and (MATH A105 with a minimum grade of C or MATH A121 with a minimum grade of C or concurrent enrollment or MATH A151 with a minimum grade of C or concurrent enrollment or MATH A152 with a minimum grade of C or concurrent enrollment or MATH A155 with a minimum grade of C or concurrent enrollment or MATH A221 with a minimum grade of C or concurrent enrollment or MATH A251 with a minimum grade of C or concurrent enrollment or MATH A251F with a minimum grade of C or concurrent enrollment or MATH A252 with a minimum grade of C or concurrent enrollment or MATH A252F with a minimum grade of C or concurrent enrollment or MATH A253 with a minimum grade of C or concurrent enrollment or ALEKS Overall Test 1 with a score of 055 or ALEKS Overall Test 2 with a score of 055 or ALEKS Overall Test 3 with a score of 055 or ALEKS Overall Test 4 with a score of 055 or ALEKS Overall Test 5 with a score of 055).

 Covers object-oriented programming concepts including real-world applications built using objects, classes, inheritance, hierarchies, polymorphism, recursion, unit testing, generics, linked lists, vectors, iterators, event processing and exception handling.